anglyan/spikingtorch/README.md

 ## Acknowledgements

-* Argonne National Laboratory's Laboratory Directed Research and Development program.
 * Threadwork, U.S. Department of Energy Office of Science, Microelectronics Program.

+The original implementation was based on reseach funded through Argonne's Laboratory Directed Research and Development program.

 ## Publications

+Spikingtorch's backpropagation approach is based on the following work:

 [A. Yanguas-Gil, Coarse scale representation of spiking neural networks: backpropagation through spikes and application to neuromorphic